verse-lab/doppler/README.md

 ```
 After the execution, you will get an attack grammar, dfa, and a compiler for generated attack language in the position set by `--output_path`.

-Note that above instructions are for single file programs.
+Note that the above instructions are for single-file programs.
 If you want to test Doppler in a whole project, more detailed instructions can be found [here](./DOPPLER/README.md).